Social Justice and Writing Centres

 New this year, the Sandbox is a one-hour session at the start of the first day of the conference.
-Participants are invited to bring ideas and materials that will stimulate creative play, reflect experimentation, build community, initiate conversations, and facilitate knowledge sharing.
-The shorter proposal (150 words) should describe the topic or materials—an exciting new program, a clever new handout or resource, a cool new writing app—you will bring to the session.
+Participants are invited to electronically and virtually share ideas and materials that will stimulate creative play, reflect experimentation, build community, initiate conversations, and facilitate knowledge sharing.
+The shorter proposal (150 words) should describe the topic or materials—an exciting new program, a clever new handout or resource, a cool new writing app—you will share at the session.

 If you have questions about the call for proposals, please contact Clare Bermingham, CWCA/ACCR vice-president.